 Two days ago, the magazine section of the New York Times featured a powerful article by fellow PT blogger Daniel Carlat called "Mind over Meds."
-The article went straight to the top of the Times' most-emailed list, where it remained until this morning—a considerable accomplishment, suggesting that it has resonated strongly with many thousands of doctors and patients, including, doubtless, readers of Psychology Today.
+The article went straight to the top of the Times' most-emailed list, where it remained until this morning—a considerable accomplishment, suggesting it has resonated strongly with many thousands of doctors and patients, including readers of Psychology Today.

 I commend Dr. Carlat for urging his colleagues in psychiatry to expand their treatment options to include psychodynamic psychotherapy—a robust, long-standing, and highly effective method of treating dozens of conditions that too often are viewed as treatable only by drugs.
 As Carlat observes, a generation of psychiatrists trained in the age of Prozac and on the promise of evidence-based medicine has grown "skeptical" of psychotherapy and often dismissed it, condescendingly, as but an empty legacy from the past, without scientific bona fides or empirical support.